Crew member missing after ferry goes down in Padma

 When it anchored midriver, the truckers went to sleep.

 "After daybreak, we were waiting for the fog to clear.
-Suddenly, we heard a crew member screaming at the top of his voice and telling everyone to jump overboard because the hull was taking in water," said one of the truck drivers named Ashique Sheikh.
+Suddenly, we heard a crew member screaming at the top of his voice and telling everyone to jump overboard because the hull was breached," said one of the truck drivers named Ashique Sheikh.

 "They did not give us any life jackets or anything.
 I jumped into the water to save my life," he told The Daily Star, adding that he was rescued by locals.